vitessio/website/content/en/docs/user-guides/schema-changes/unmanaged-schema-changes.md

 }
 ```

 Vitess was able to determine that the migration is invalid because a column named `status` already exists.
 The statement never made it to the MySQL servers.
-These checks are not thorough, though cover common scenarios.
+These checks are not thorough, though they cover common scenarios.

 If the table is large, then `ApplySchema` will reject the statement, try to protect the user from blocking their production servers.
 You may override that by supplying `-allow_long_unavailability` as follows: